 Commercial Charges click here to see the rate chart.
 Call Customer Service (818) 251-2200 for more information.

 Paying Your Bill - Please include the stub with your payment and return to us in the enclosed envelope, or check our website under Payment Options for available options.

 Late Fee - A fee of 5% will be added to your balance if payment is received after the stated due date.

-Returned Checks - Checks returned for insufficient funds may be redeemed in cash at the district's office within 24 hours of notice, with payment of the $20.00 redemption fee.
+Returned Checks - Checks returned for insufficient funds may be redeemed in cash at the district's office within 24 hours of notice, with payment of the $25.00 redemption fee for the first occurrence and $35.00 for each subsequent occurrence.
 If the check is not redeemed within 24 hours, a shut off notice will be issued and water service will be shut off in three (3) working days.

-Disconnect/Reconnect Charge - A $10.00 fee will be charged for delivery of a disconnect notice and a separate fee of $50.00 will be charged for the trips to turn off/turn on water service for the lack of payment.
+Disconnect/Reconnect Charge - A $100.00 fee during standard business hours or $150 fee for non-business hours will be charged for delivery of a disconnect notice and a separate fee of $100.00 will be charged for the trips to turn off/turn on water service for the lack of payment.
 (If your service is shut off by the district, a district Service Technician must be the one to turn your service back on.)

 Deposit Requirements - If service has been disconnected for non-payment of charges, a deposit must be paid before service is reconnected.
 The deposit is $100.00 or the greater of twice the amount of the normal maximum bill for the property dependent on the credit risk.